Dual Language Program FAQs

 - Achieve grade-level academic performance in Spanish and English

 - Develop and nurture understanding of different cultures

 - Continue to develop their bilingual proficiencies at the high school level

 Do all schools in District 47 offer dual language?

-For the 2015-2016 school year, District 47 will offer dual language programs for students at the following schools: Coventry, Canterbury, North and Hannah Beardsley Middle School.
+For the 2018-2019 school year, District 47 will offer dual language programs for students at the following schools: Coventry, Canterbury, North, Hannah Beardsley Middle School, and Lundahl Middle School.
 Final classroom sections will be decided pending interest and enrollment.